telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 ## Description

 Many developers use Fiddler Everywhere to capture traffic from Node.js libraries that make HTTP and HTTPS requests.
-How can I proxy these requests so that I can capture and analyze them with Fiddler Everywhere?
+How can I proxy these requests to capture and analyze them with Fiddler Everywhere?

 ## Solution

 Some Node.js modules, such as [`request`](https://www.npmjs.com/package/request), are reading the proxy information from the Windows environment variable ([global proxy settings](#setting-the proxy-globally)).
-Others like the state [`HTTP` module](https://nodejs.org/api/http.html) do not respect the global proxy configuration of Node.js and you need to [proxy their requests explicitly](#setting-the proxy-explicitly).
+Others, like the state [`HTTP` module](https://nodejs.org/api/http.html), do not respect the global proxy configuration of Node.js, and you need to [proxy their requests explicitly](#setting-the proxy-explicitly).

-This section demonstrates the basic approach for each of the mentioned scenarios.
+This section demonstrates the primary approach for each of the mentioned scenarios.

+## Using the Fiddler's Preconfigured Terminal

+Fiddler Everywhere allows quickly opening a preconfigured terminal that automatically uses Fiddler as HTTP(S) proxy for NodeJS.
+[Learn more about the Fiddler's preconfigured terminal here...]({%slug fiddler-terminal-explicit%}#capturin-traffic-from-preconfigured-terminal)

-### Setting the Proxy Globally
+## Setting the Proxy Globally

-This scenario is useful for libraries like [request](https://www.npmjs.com/package/request) that reuse the proxy settings in the environment variables.
+This scenario is helpful for libraries like [request](https://www.npmjs.com/package/request) that reuse the proxy settings in the environment variables.
 With Node.js, you can set the proxy directly in the terminal.

 The following example demonstrates how to define the proxy settings on **macOS** and **Linux**.